Natural Teething Tips for Babies and Toddlers

 4. Rub the gums – with sparkling clean hands rub your little ones gums with your finger tips.

-5. Massage the face – massage your little ones face around the gum and jaw line to help relieve the pressure.
+5. Massage the face and feet – massage your little ones face around the gum and jaw line to help relieve the pressure.
+Baby reflexology has been a big hit in our household for both teething pain and constipation so be sure to give it a go!

 6. Teething toys – soft and hard, let your little one choose which they prefer to help soothe.
 Sophie the Giraffe is a big hit worldwide, both my boys enjoyed biting her legs, however be aware that parents have found mould growing inside the toy so keep a close eye on your giraffe – the same goes for rubber ducks in the bath!